Director: Francis Ford Coppola

 113 mins /1974 / USA

-In February we lost Gene Hackman, a two-time Academy Award-winner and receiver of two BAFTAs, three Golden Globes, not to mention the countless nominations from international film festivals, guilds and critics circles.
+We lost Gene Hackman in February.
+A two-time Academy Award-winner and receiver of two BAFTAs, three Golden Globes, not to mention the countless nominations from international film festivals, guilds and critics circles.
 A reluctant star, Hackman began his acting career on Broadway, just before the rise of a new wave of American independent filmmaking which paved the way for his unique body of work.

 ***** Peter Bradshaw, The Guardian